The underlying causes of diabetes vary by type.

 Your risk of getting type 2 diabetes is higher if:

-- You are middle-aged and older
+- You’re middle-aged or older

 Causes of gestational diabetes

 The woman’s weight may also play a role.
-Changing hormone levels and weight gain are part of a healthy pregnancy.
-But both changes make it more difficult for the body to keep up with its need for insulin, which may lead to gestational diabetes.
+Changing hormone levels and weight gain are part of a healthy pregnancy, but both changes make it more difficult for the body to keep up with its need for insulin.
+This may lead to gestational diabetes.
 As pregnancy progresses, the placenta also produces insulin-blocking hormones, which might result in a woman’s blood-glucose levels becoming elevated if there isn’t enough insulin to counter this effect.

-Complications of diabetes
+Symptoms of diabetes